rtedpro-cpu/dockermox/lxc/main.md

 After creating, edit the lxc container config (nano /var/lib/lxc/CTIDHERE/config)

 Remove any line with apparmor in it.
-At the end add this line
+At the end of all lines, add this line.
 ```bash
 lxc.apparmor.profile=unconfined
 ```